mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [Learn Bitcoin from the command line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme) (on GitHub)
 - [Mastering the Lightning Network](https://github.com/lnbook/lnbook#readme) (on GitHub).
 - [The NixOS and Flakes book](https://nixos-and-flakes.thiscute.world/introduction/): The NixOS and Flakes book.

+## Cool little command line stuff to explain things to kids

+Load any of the following from nixpkgs and make them available in an interactive shell (no trace will remain after you exit the shell): ```nix-shell -p asciiquarium cmatrix fortune cowsay sl figlet toilet oneko```

+- asciiquarium: Enjoy the mysteries of the sea from the safety of your own terminal.
+- cmatrix: Shows a scrolling 'Matrix' like screen on the terminal.
+- fortune: Simple program that displays random poignant, inspirational, silly or snide phrases from a database of quotations.
+- cowsay: Simple little ASCII art tool that prints a picture of a cow with a speech bubble message; you can enter the following command to "pipe" the output of the aforementioned `fortune` command to create your own wise cow. `fortune | cowsay`
+- sl: Animated ASCII steam locomotive with a few nice hidden options
+- figlet: ASCII banner creator
+- toilet: More ASCII fonts.
+For some reason, they named it toilet.
+- oneko: Adds an animated cat to your terminal who will follow your mouse (get it?)
+- bastet: Tetris on the command-line.
+- ninvaders: Space Invaders on a command-line.
+- moon-buggy: Jump, fire, on a command-line.
 ##

 - **Crypto Pals**